NormalNickYT/NormalNickYT/README.md

 -   C
 -   Machine Learning / Deep Learning, with a focus on neural networks such as CNNs and RNNs using tensorflow
 -   Python
--   Actively working with Linux and mastering Bash commands
+-   Actively working with Linux
 -   ExpressJS

 📫 How to reach me **nickkoster2001@hotmail.com**